- Home

 Table of Content

-Last Updated: 9 May 2026
+Last Updated: 21 June 2026

 What Are The Education Loan Eligibility Criteria?

 Borrowers seeking an education loan should understand that lenders often use a structured approach to evaluate every application.
 Therefore, the education loan eligibility criteria are fixed.
 The assessment criteria cover the applicant’s academic profile, financial stability, repayment capacity, and overall risk profile.
 Under the academic profile, the factors considered include the student’s academic background, the institution’s credibility, and the course’s earning potential.
 Since students may not have independent income, the co-applicant’s financial profile is also considered.
 The approval is influenced by income stability, existing liabilities, and employment type.
-Here is the list of eligibility criteria to keep in mind when applying for an education loan:

 Who Can Apply For An Education Loan?